K. Andre Mkhoyan

 K. Andre Mkhoyan (born 1974) is the Ray D. and Mary T. Johnson Chair and Professor in the Department of Chemical Engineering and Materials Science at the University of Minnesota.
 He is recognized for advancing both fundamental scientific understanding and diverse applications of scanning transmission electron microscopy (STEM) techniques.
-He was elected as a Fellow of the Microscopy Society of America in 2024 for "seminal contributions to the understanding of electron beam channeling, quantification of imaging and spectroscopy in STEM, and for his discovery of fundamentally new behavior in crystal point and line defects using STEM."
+He was elected as a Microscopy Society of America Fellow in 2024 for "seminal contributions to the understanding of electron beam channeling, quantification of imaging and spectroscopy in STEM, and for his discovery of fundamentally new behavior in crystal point and line defects using STEM."
 According to Web of Science, he has produced over 180 published works that have been cited over 9800 times, with an h-index of 44 as of October 25, 2024.

 Early life and education

 Andre Mkhoyan was born in 1974 in Yerevan, Armenia.
 He received his high school diploma from the prestigious Artashes Shahinyan Physics-Mathematics School.
 In 1996, Mkhoyan graduated with a B.Sc.
 (Hons.) in Physics from the Yerevan State University.
 Following graduation, he moved to the United States to pursue a research career specialized in transmission electron microscopy (TEM).
 After working at Bell Labs as a research scientist in support of the SCALPEL projection electron-beam lithography project, he began graduate studies in Applied and Engineering Physics at Cornell University in 1999.
 Working under the supervision of Professor John Silcox (1935–2024), Mkhoyan received his M.S. in Engineering Physics in 2003 and Ph.D. in Applied Physics in 2004.
 His dissertation was titled "Scanning Transmission Electron Microscopy Study of III-V Nitrides."

 In his postdoctoral research studies, Mkhoyan worked with Professor Silcox at Cornell as well as with Dr. Philip E. Batson at the IBM TJ Watson Lab.
 In this period, he was one of the first people to work on a prototype aberration-corrected STEM on a VG microscope retro-fitted with a NION probe-corrector.
 He worked extensively on understanding electron beam channeling, spectroscopy and quantification methods during this time.
 In 2008, Mkhoyan joined the University of Minnesota as an Assistant Professor of Chemical Engineering and Materials Science where he continues to be a professor and lead an electron microscopy research group.
 He is also the chair for the Electron Microscopy Management Committee at the University of Minnesota.